Run Kestra Tasks as Kubernetes Pods

 pods: get, create, delete, watch, listpods/log: get, watchpods/exec: get, watch

-Here is an example role that grants these authorizations:
+The following role grants these authorizations:

-apiVersion: rbac.authorization.k8s.io/v1kind: Rolemetadata: name: task-runnerrules:- apiGroups: [""] resources: ["pods"] verbs: ["get", "create", "delete", "watch", "list"]- apiGroups: [""] resources: ["pods/exec"] verbs: ["get", "watch"]- apiGroups: [""] resources: ["pods/log"] verbs: ["get", "watch"]How to use the Kubernetes task runner
+apiVersion: rbac.authorization.k8s.io/v1kind: Rolemetadata: name: task-runnerrules:- apiGroups: [""] resources: ["pods"] verbs: ["get", "create", "delete", "watch", "list"]- apiGroups: [""] resources: ["pods/exec"] verbs: ["get", "watch"]- apiGroups: [""] resources: ["pods/log"] verbs: ["get", "watch"]Use the serviceAccountName property to assign a custom service account to the pod.
+When omitted, the namespace default service account is used, which must carry the required RBAC permissions above.

 id: kubernetes_task_runnernamespace: company.team

 description: | To get the kubeconfig file, run: `kubectl config view --minify --flatten`.
 Then, copy the values to the configuration below.
-Here is how Kubernetes task runner properties (on the left) map to the kubeconfig file's properties (on the right): - clientKeyData: client-key-data - clientCertData: client-certificate-data - caCertData: certificate-authority-data - masterUrl: server, e.g., https://docker-for-desktop:6443 - oauthToken: token (if using OAuth, e.g., GKE/EKS)
+Here is how Kubernetes task runner properties (on the left) map to the kubeconfig file's properties (on the right): - clientKeyData: client-key-data - clientCertData: client-certificate-data - caCertData: certificate-authority-data - masterUrl: server - oauthToken: token (if using OAuth, e.g., GKE/EKS)

 inputs: - id: file type: FILE

-tasks: - id: shell type: io.kestra.plugin.scripts.shell.Commands inputFiles: data.txt: "{{ inputs.file }}" outputFiles: - "*.txt" containerImage: centos taskRunner: type: io.kestra.plugin.ee.kubernetes.runner.Kubernetes config: clientKeyData: client-key-data clientCertData: client-certificate-data caCertData: certificate-authority-data masterUrl: server e.g. https://docker-for-desktop:6443 commands: - echo "Hello from a Kubernetes task runner!" - cp data.txt out.txtTo deploy Kubernetes with Docker Desktop, see this guide.
+tasks: - id: shell type: io.kestra.plugin.scripts.shell.Commands inputFiles: data.txt: "{{ inputs.file }}" outputFiles: - "*.txt" containerImage: centos taskRunner: type: io.kestra.plugin.ee.kubernetes.runner.Kubernetes config: clientKeyData: "{{ secret('K8S_CLIENT_KEY_DATA') }}" clientCertData: "{{ secret('K8S_CLIENT_CERT_DATA') }}" caCertData: "{{ secret('K8S_CA_CERT_DATA') }}" masterUrl: https://docker-for-desktop:6443 commands: - echo "Hello from a Kubernetes task runner!" - cp data.txt out.txtTo deploy Kubernetes with Docker Desktop, see the Docker Desktop Kubernetes guide.

-To install kubectl, see this guide.
+To install kubectl, see the kubectl installation guide.

 File handling